cncf/dot-org-hugo-theme/README.md

 ## Other npm commands for working with a local instance

 - npm run dev:start - Starts the local dev environment using exampleSite
-- npm run dev:start-with-pagefind - Starts the local dev environment using exampleSite with working pagefind search
+- npm run dev:start:with-pagefind - Starts the local dev environment using exampleSite with working pagefind search
 - npm run dev:build - Builds the site using exampleSite

 ## Showcase